Azure/azure-cosmosdb-bulkexecutor-dotnet-getting-started/README.md

 ## Performance tips

-* For best performance, run your application from an Azure VM in the same region as your Cosmos DB account write region.
+* For best performance, run your application **from an Azure VM in the same region as your Cosmos DB account write region**.
 * It is advised to instantiate a single *BulkExecutor* object for the entirety of the application corresponding to a specific Cosmos DB collection.
 * Since a single bulk operation API execution consumes a large chunk of the client machine's CPU and network IO by spawning multiple tasks internally, avoid spawning multiple concurrent tasks within your application process each executing bulk operation API calls.
 If a single bulk operation API call running on a single VM is unable to consume your entire collection's throughput (if your collections throughput > 1 million RU/s), preferably spin up separate VMs to concurrently execute bulk operation API calls.
 * Ensure *InitializeAsync()* is invoked after instantiating a *BulkExecutor* object to fetch the target Cosmos DB collection partition map.